-El Hiba, Beni Suef, Egypt information, tours, prices, booking
+El Hiba Beni Suef Egypt tours, prices, booking, reviews

-El Hiba is modern village located on the East bank of the Nile.
+El Hiba Beni Suef Egypt is modern village located on the East bank of the Nile.
 In fact, El Hiba situated 32 km south of Beni Suef, Egypt.
-Moreover, El Hiba is the site of Ancient Tuedjoi.
+Moreover, it is the site of Ancient Tuedjoi.
 The town was an important frontier fortress on the northern limits of the Theban region.
 It was during Dynasty XXI and Dynasty XXII.
-In fact, a temple built here at that time by Shoshenq I. El Hiba town regained its military importance under the name of Ankyrononpolis.
+In fact, a temple built here at that time by Shoshenq I. The town regained its military importance under the name of Ankyrononpolis.
 In fact, it was during the Graeco-Roman Period.
 Furthermore, there was habitation through the following centuries.

-Further details about El Hiba in Beni Suef, Egypt:
+Further details about El Hiba Beni Suef, Egypt:

 In fact, it emerged from the sand, scrubby grass and small palm shoots growing around it.
 Within the enclosure walls, the stone-built temple measured about 36 meter by 18 meter.
 Moreover, it contained an entrance hall with two rows of four papyrus columns.
 They are one of the earliest pronaoi – and a four-pillared hall.
 Furthermore, there was a small offering hall and a barque shrine.
 It was with four small side-chambers as well as a crypt.
 In fact, there is a main problem of current excavators and conservators.
 It is the high level of the water table is the within the temple structure.
 It is because of the rising level of the Nile as well as the surrounding irrigated agricultural land.

-More details about El Hiba in Beni Suef, Egypt:
+More details about El Hiba Beni Suef, Egypt: